-- (5)The responsible party must cooperate with the department to undertake damage assessment and primary restoration of the coral reef in a timely fashion." - (6)(a) Compensation for the cost of replacing, restoring, or acquiring the equivalent of the coral reef injured and the value of the lost use and services of the coral reef pending its restoration, replacement, or acquisition of the equivalent coral reef, or the value of the coral reef if the coral reef cannot be restored or replaced or if the equivalent cannot be acquired. - (6)(b) The cost of damage assessments, including staff time. - (6)(c) The cost of activities undertaken by or at the request of the department to minimize or prevent further injury to coral or coral reefs pending restoration, replacement, or acquisition of an equivalent.
+- (5) .....The responsible party must cooperate with the department to undertake damage assessment and primary restoration of the coral reef in a timely fashion. - (6)(a) Compensation for the cost of replacing, restoring, or acquiring the equivalent of the coral reef injured and the value of the lost use and services of the coral reef pending its restoration, replacement, or acquisition of the equivalent coral reef, or the value of the coral reef if the coral reef cannot be restored or replaced or if the equivalent cannot be acquired.

+- (6)(b) The cost of damage assessments, including staff time. - (6)(c) The cost of activities undertaken by or at the request of the department to minimize or prevent further injury to coral or coral reefs pending restoration, replacement, or acquisition of an equivalent.

-The need to require restoration to the maximum extent has not yet been met, and is discussed further in Section 3.15 below.
+The need to require restoration to the maximum extent has not yet been met.